 M1 Invest

-M1 Invest offers self-directed and passive investing via taxable and tax-advantaged accounts including traditional IRAs, Roth IRAs, and SEP IRAs.
+M1 Invest offers self-directed investing via taxable and tax-advantaged accounts including traditional IRAs, Roth IRAs, and SEP IRAs.
 The account is entirely free of commissions and management fees and does not impose minimum balance requirements.

-On the passive investing side, M1 Invest features more than 80 prebuilt template portfolios geared toward specific investing goals and risk tolerances.
+On the more passive investing side, M1 Invest features more than 80 prebuilt template portfolios geared toward specific investing goals and risk tolerances.
 Passive investors can further customize and diversify their portfolios with sector- or industry-aligned “pie slices.”
-In this way, M1 Finance improves upon the semi-customized portfolio options offered by other robo-advisors.
+In this way, M1 Finance improves upon the semi-customized portfolio options offered by robo-advisors.

 M1 Borrow